hehebwaii/hehebwaii/README.md

 - 👋 Hi, I’m @hehebwaii
 - 👀 I’m interested in casual coding, and learning new things.
+Full stack developer, vibe coder, photographer, video editor, videographer
 - 🌱 I’m currently studying at Mar Baselios College of Engineering and Technology, Trivandrum
 <!---
 hehebwaii/hehebwaii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.